-In our last article, we discussed cryptojacking in great detail, including information about what cryptojacking is, how it happens, and why cybercriminals are increasingly turning to this destructive method of cyberattack.
+In our last article, we discussed cryptojacking in great detail, including information about what cryptojacking is, how it happens, why cybercriminals are increasingly turning to this destructive method of cyberattack.
 If you haven’t read the cryptojacking article “Cryptojacking: An Emerging Threat for Business Technology” yet, we highly recommend checking that out first.
 In this article, we will be discuss the steps that you can take to identify prevent cryptojacking.

 However, if you suspect that one or more of your business computers or devices may have already become the victim of a cryptojacking attack, you may want to skip that article and act fast.
 Read this article to find out how you can identify the situation and learn how business IT services can help fix the problem.